Security in PubSub+ Cloud

 - PubSub+ Cloud provides access to full logs and system notifications that includes:

-- It's important to note that logs and any information collected to monitor the health of the event broker services or and system status do not contain personal identifiable information.
+- Note that logs and any information collected to monitor the health of the event broker services or and system status do not contain personally identifiable information.
 For more information, see Using Audit Logs and System Logs.

 - Compliance with Industry Standards

 - PubSub+ Cloud is compliant with many important industry standards for cloud and SaaS that include ISO/IEC 27001:2013 certification, Cloud Security Alliance Consensus Assessments Initiative Questionnaire (CAIQ) v3.1, and Service Organization Control (SOC) 2 Type 2.

 - PubSub+ Cloud is designed as a secure platform with security first.
 We have hardened developer and operational processes to ensure that the PubSub+ Cloud platform remains secure.
 The areas include: